-So, if you’re moving to Bend , you’ll want to know where to go to catch the game.
-If you’re looking for a great bar or pub that’s guaranteed to show the games you’re interested in – or just want a great place to enjoy amazing beer and sports – then we have just the list for you.
-For those looking for the best spot to follow your team with friends, and those making plans for particularly big games – like the classic Oregon/Oregon State civil war- these are the spots that need to be on your list.
+So, if you’re moving to Bend , you’ll want to know the best restaurants and bars where you, family, and friends can go to catch the Seahawks game.
+Bend, Oregon has so many choices with great beer and great atmospheres.
+For those looking for the best spot to follow your team or those making plans for particularly big games – like the classic Oregon/Oregon State civil war- these are the spots that need to be on your list.

-Hideaway Tavern isn’t exactly hidden: There’s easy access right off of 3rd street, and the bar is spacious enough to hold room for all kinds of sports gatherings (it’s also quite family friendly for a tavern, which is nice if you are planning a family outing for a particularly special game).
-The beer is great, there are plenty of menu items with some superb spicy dishes, and the padded couches and extra-large screen TVs are perfect for sitting back and watching an entire game (there’s also more traditional bar and restaurant seating).
+They also have a full menu with plenty of breakfast, lunch, and dinner items with classic bar food, sandwiches, and some superb spicy dishes.
+The padded couches and extra-large screen TVs make it a great place for sitting back and watching an entire game (there’s also more traditional bar and restaurant seating).
 In fact, Hideaway is so good at what it does that you’ll want to get there as early as possible for popular games, because it fills up fast.

 McMenamins may not seem like an obvious choice for watching the game.
 Old St. Francis is many, many things but no part of it is really a sports bar…except for really big, popular games.
 St. Francis transforms its mini movie theater into the biggest sports TV you’ve ever seen to celebrate important showdown games, as well as almost every Duck and Beaver game of the season.
 There’s an adjacent bar and you can order all kinds of food from the restaurant.
 Most people will recommend the Cajun tots, and for good reason, but it’s hard to go wrong with any of McMenamins original food, as well as its own beer and liquor labels.